top of page

 By the end of the session, you’ll have a clearer understanding of how to find and leverage the right supports to strengthen and scale your business.

-Tracy Leggett is a Reiki Master, EFT practitioner, and spiritual coach dedicated to helping others find balance, healing, and inner peace.
-With a heart-centered and intuitive approach, she guides individuals through energy healing and self-discovery, creating warm, nurturing spaces for transformation.
+Tracy Legett is a Reiki Master, EFT practitioner, and spiritual coach dedicated to helping others find balance, healing, and inner peace.
+With a heart-centred and intuitive approach, she guides individuals through energy healing and self-discovery, creating warm, nurturing spaces for transformation.
 Through her sessions and presentations, Tracy inspires others to reconnect with their true selves and embrace the magic within.

 Tracy will be speaking on Aging with Grace in the Workplace and inviting participants to join a short tapping session—another meaningful tool they can add to their wellness toolkit.